fieldtensor/code-samples/README.md

 did.
 In this way I uncover the gaps in my knowledge and eventually come to a more complete understanding.

-These notes do not represent the totality of what I understand about mathematics and physics.
+These notes do not represent the totality of what I know about mathematics and physics.
 They're just a cherry picked selection of a few subjects that I've had time to write about.
 I tried to keep the selection trimmed down to things which are relevant to graphics programming, either